North American Refractories

 The use of asbestos continued for decades despite the known dangers.
 Across the United States, manufacturers that use asbestos in its products concealed its use to put profits ahead of people.

 When the NARCO asbestos trust was developed, a fixed amount of money was set aside to pay claimants now and in the future.
+As of 02/9/23 the NARCO asbestos trust pays 100% of the settlement value for approved claims.

 Anyone seeking funds from the NARCO trust must first determine which kind of distribution option works best for their compensation.
 The options are as follows: